-The Ecclesbourne School operates a whole school approach and ethos to safeguarding and protecting children.
-Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+The Ecclesbourne School operates a whole school approach to safeguarding and protecting children.
+Where safeguarding is concerned, we maintain an ethos of "it could happen here".
+We recognise that everyone in the school has a role to play to keep children safe.
+This includes identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
-All systems, processes and policies operate with the best interests of a child at their centre.
+All systems, processes and policies operate with the best interests of the child at their centre.